The results are in – and they paint a brutal picture for software producers who need to get on top of their AI pricing strategy.

 AI Pricing Strategy Evolution

-During the first wave of innovation, many tech companies introduced AI capabilities to existing products and subscriptions, enabling fast launches and early experimentation.
+During the first wave of rapid innovation, many tech companies introduced AI capabilities to existing products and subscriptions, enabling fast launches and early experimentation.

-Although subscription remains the most common framework for AI today, the Monetization Monitor forecasts pure subscription plans to decline by five percentage points over the next 12 months, with a more nuanced AI pricing strategy emerging in the form of blended subscription and usage-based models – which are set to grow by 5%.
+Although subscription remains the most common framework for AI today, the Monetization Monitor forecasts pure subscription plans to decline by five percentage points over the next 12 months, with a more nuanced AI pricing strategy emerging in the form of blended subscription and usage-based models, which are set to grow by 5%.

 On the surface, adopting a consumption mindset solves the issue of squeezed margins, as producers can set prices to ensure resource-intensive AI functionality is appropriately charged.
-Furthermore, as cost is directly linked to usage, customers can measure value more accurately, perhaps alleviating concerns around overspending.
+Furthermore, as cost is directly linked to usage, customers can measure value more accurately, potentially alleviating concerns around overspending.

 Managing Hybrid AI Pricing Strategies